 Habitat and Ecology

 It appears to be abundant at scattered lowland localities.
+Due to ongoing decline in the extent and quality of habitat, the population is suspected to be decreasing.

 The main threat to the species is deforestation of large portions of the habitat, with the resultant loss of adult and juvenile (through the siltation of streams) feeding microhabitats.
 Conversion of forest to oil palm plantations is also a threat and it is possible that a broad portion of its range might soon be converted to Acacia plantations.
+Some of the subpopulations in Sarawak are threatened by logging and conversion of habitat for agriculture, both small and large-scale farming (Y.M.
+Pui pers. comm.
+March 2018).
+In Sabah, the species is adequately protected (P. Yambun pers. comm.
+January 2018).

 Red List Status